 As discussed earlier, the testing standard is set at 25°C. In most cases, this is an unrealistic operating point.

-Outdoor operating temperature will vary depending on illumination, ambient temperature, and how the system is installed.
+The outdoor operating temperature will vary depending on illumination, ambient temperature, and the system's installation.

 Also, ambient temperature is important.
 Installations in cooler areas will produce more power than installations in hotter areas.

-When deciding which type of solar material to use for your application and who to work with it’s important to think about the operational environment.
+When deciding which type of solar material to use for your application and who to work with, it’s important to consider the operational environment.

 Do you have an application you are looking to power?